JohnnyM09-M/Windows-Server-Active-Directory-Installation/README.md

 A workgroup is a logical network more suited for the home environment.
 Each device is independently configured to a sole user and cannot be seamlessly transferred from one device to the next.
 Each device's only connection in the workgroup is the network they are all connected to.
 This is ideal for the home environment where the family has individual devices such as computers that are uniquely configured to a different person in that household.

 A domain is a logical network that is suited for companies that have plenty of employees onboard.
 This allows admins who maintain the domain controller to register users and computers to the server.
 Once a user has their login credentials and permissions set, they will be able to log into any computer within that domain that is within their privilege to log in to.
 Those users and computers can then be further organized into organizational units(OU).
 For example, there can be an OU for different offices named "California" and "Nevada".
-Within those OUs can be sub-OUs for the Finance team and the Sales team for both California and Washington respectively and so on.
+Within those OUs there can be sub-OUs for the Finance and Sales teams for California and Washington respectively and so on.
 I can then apply group policies to these OUs and set them up in a way where the Sales team only has access to Sales data and the Finance team can only access Finance data.
 This is a very broad description of what a domain is as what an admin can do within a domain it can be very complex.
 Domains essentially give admins an easier time when trying to organize users and devices for large companies.

 <h3>Server Preparation</h3>

-To quickly brief, a domain controller is essentially the domain.
+A domain controller is essentially the domain.
 Furthermore can be/are servers.
 These terms may be used synonymously within this demo and in the real world as well.

 <h4>First things first.
 Set a Computer Name!</h4>